threegold116/Tool-Star-OCT/README.md

 pip install -r requirements.txt
 ```

-### 2. Qwen2.5-72B-Instruct Deployment
+### 2. LLM Service Deployment

-In this step, we will deploy the Qwen2.5-72B-Instruct model.
-This model is used for functions such as code debugging, refinement, and evaluating the accuracy of generated answers in subsequent steps.
+In this step, we will use the VLLM framework to deploy additional large language models (LLMs).
+This includes deploying an LLM as a judging model to evaluate the accuracy of the generated answers in the subsequent steps, as well as deploying inference-time tools such as code debugging and chain refinement.

+- We use Qwen2.5-72B-Instruct as the judging model.

+- We use Qwen2.5-3B-Instruct, which has the same parameter scale as the base model, as the foundation for the inference-time tools.

+For the specific deployment, you can refer to the following script.

 ```bash
 cd evaluation